 But now they all are.
-If we know anything about big business we know that it will do anything to make more money.
-To big business you are not a valued customer.
-You are a lab animal to be drained of as much blood as they can possibly squeeze from you without actually killing you in the process.
+If we know anything about the big business we know that it will do anything to make more money.
+To big business, you are not a valued customer.
+You are a lab animal to be drained of as much blood as possibly without actually killing you.

 There is no way American business is going to fail to take advantage of the greatest profit-making opportunity since credit cards and computerized inventory.